Zhefan-Xu/global_planner/README.md

 # Global Planner Library for Autonomous Robots
-This package is a library implementing some of the global waypoint planning algorithms, such as RRT, RRT*, DEP (an unknown exploration planner), for autonomous robots.
+This package is a library implementing some of the global waypoint planning algorithms, such as RRT, RRT*, [DEP](https://github.com/Zhefan-Xu/DEP) (our unknown exploration planner), based on occupancy voxel map and Octomap for autonomous mobile robots.

-### Install:
+## I. Installation Guide:
-Tested on Ubuntu 18.04, 20.04 with ROS melodic/Noetic.
-Current version depends on [Octomap](http://wiki.ros.org/octomap).
+This repo has been tested on ROS Melodic with Ubuntu 18.04 and ROS Noetic with Ubuntu 20.04 and it depends on [map_manager](https://github.com/Zhefan-Xu/map_manager) which provides the occupancy voxel map implementation and [octomap_ros](http://wiki.ros.org/octomap) for octree-based map representation.

 ```
 cd ~/catkin_ws/src
 git clone https://github.com/Zhefan-Xu/global_planner.git
 cd ~/catkin_ws
 catkin_make
 ```
-### Run Planner DEMO:
+## Run Planner DEMO:
 Start the simulator by running:
 ```
 roslaunch global_planner rrtInteractive.launch